 For this we would recommend: Wicking Fabrics.
 These fabrics draw moisture away from the skin, wicking fabrics are also sometimes referred to as breathable fabrics.

-Our choice for this would be Loose Knit Jersey.
-This has amazing moisture wicking qualities as well as an amazing four-way stretch and superb recovery.
+- Loose Knit Jersey: This has amazing moisture wicking qualities as well as an amazing four-way stretch and superb recovery.
 A mid-weight fabric, this loose knit jersey is perfect for all-weather wear, and is very soft and extremely breathable.
 Another fantastic characteristic of this fabric is that the interesting construction of this material creates a random pattern where the yarns are denser in some areas and more sparse in others.
 This gives a real homespun look to your baby clothes.

 Baby clothes need to be hard-wearing, there is just no two ways about that.
 Infants can go through two, three, sometimes four outfits a day, and each of those are going to need washing – frequently.
 Either that or the little one in question will need a walk-in-wardrobe bigger than their nursery.
 The fabric you choose also has a lot to withstand: Wear and tear from playtime, rubbed knees from crawling, a worn bum from all the sitting down abruptly (as well as, lets face it, the inevitable bum shuffle that comes before the crawl) and so much more.

 You will want your baby clothes to be easy care.
 With so many trips through the washing machine (and potentially tumble dryer too) you don’t want to have to worry about which things need to be on a delicate wash and which are going to be so creased that they will need ironing before they can be worn.
 Man-made fabrics tend to be easier to care for, but we have already established that natural ones are much better for delicate skin.

 So How Do We Get Round That?